project64/project64/README.md

 Follow the instructions in the setup window to complete the installation.

+#### Support

 Visit the FAQ page for help: https://www.pj64-emu.com/support-project64.html

+Join the official Project64 Discord Server to seek additional help from Project64 developers and the community: https://discord.gg/ys69Dak

 ### Development Builds